 Like most in-ear integrated mics, this one also struggles with noise handling.
 It has difficulty separating ambient noise and actual speech in even moderately loud situations such as walking down a busy street.
 This mic is better suited for very quiet situations.

 The JBL Tune 120's battery performance is rather unimpressive.
-It holds about 4 hours of charge on a single charge, which is about standard for truly wireless headphones, but quite inferior to some higher-end models.
-The case holds about 3 extra charges according to the manufacturer.
+It holds about four hours of charge on a single charge, which is about standard for truly wireless headphones, but quite inferior to some higher-end models.
+The case holds about three extra charges according to the manufacturer.
 However, the case doesn't support wireless charging, and you can't use one bud at a time while the other is charging, which is disappointing.
+If you're looking for a pair of similarly-performing truly wireless headphones with superior battery life, take a look at the JBL Tune 125TWS Truly Wireless.

 The JBL Tune 120 isn't compatible with the JBL Headphones app, which is disappointing since you don't have dedicated customization options like the parametric EQ you get with some over-ear headphones like the JBL Live 650 BTNC Wireless.